cmwilhelm/fsdl_report/README.md

 These networks are a series of ReLU-activated fully-connected layers, terminating in a sigmoid-activated final dense layer with dimensionality equivalent to the number of classes (19).
 This output vector represents the independent probabilities of each class label.
-The basic implementation of this network can be seen in [TODO: insert link].
+The basic implementation of this network can be seen in [multilabel.py](https://github.com/cmwilhelm/fsdl_report/blob/master/models/multilabel.py#L50-L77).

 ### Training Regime